Social media was a fun fling for publishers, but search is always there for you

 SEO expert Matthew Woodward describes internal link building and content recirculation as “the most powerful SEO tactic you are not using.”
 Why?
 It increases engagement.

 Internal content recommendations are the best way to help readers discover relevant content that they really want to read.
 This means fewer people leaving after reading just one article, more articles per session and more time on your site.
-Most importantly, the more of your content they explore, the more likely they’ll be to come back.
+Most importantly, the more of your content they explore, the more likely they will return.
 Search visitors can be fickle if they've come looking for a particular piece of content, and often leave as soon as they’ve consumed it.
 You give yourself the best chance of converting them into a loyal audience member by providing other high-quality content that’s relevant to their interests.

 Content recommendation is even more important when you consider that, for over half of publishers, less than 10 percent of visitors enter the site via the homepage, according to research by Parse.ly.
 This means your content pages also have to do the job of the homepage and help people find the next piece of interesting content.